- In need of a collaborative response

 - Author's name on the cover: Jennifer R. van den Broeke.

-Chapter 3: Difficulties encountered and perceived solutions by health and social care professionals working in deprived neighbourhoods: A qualitative study (Embargo until 15 September 2019)
+Chapter 3: Difficulties encountered and perceived solutions by health and social care professionals working in deprived neighbourhoods: A qualitative study (Embargo up to and including 15 September 2019)

 Chapter 4: Policy theories underlying the integration of public health and primary care.
-A theoretical analysis (Embargo until 15 September 2019)
+A theoretical analysis (Embargo up to and including 15 September 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.